Oxbern/CCube_API/README.md

   ```

-* Item 3 Now that your Controller is ready, you need to connect to your physical device.
+3. Now that your Controller is ready, you need to connect to your physical device.
 The function `connectDevice()` of the Controller is here to help you choosing the device.
 After having instanciated your controller object, call this function :
   ```
 ...
 Controller c;